UKDynasty/ukdynasty.github.io/bylaws/index.md

 Trading is suspended from the Thursday before Week 14 (Week 1 of the UK Dynasty playoffs).
 Trading re-opens the Monday following the NFL Super Bowl.
 Trades must be accepted (not just proposed) by the deadline to be valid.

-Trades that involve players (and draft picks when available) should be made using the facility on ESPN, or MFL if during the off-season.
+Trade offers are made and accepted using the facility on MyFantasyLeague.
+Verbal agreement of a trade in chat is not binding.

 You can trade picks for the next year’s rookie draft, and the year after.
-E.g. During the 2016 season, you can trade 2017 and 2018 rookie draft picks.
-ESPN doesn't have a facility for trading draft picks during the season, and doesn’t support it at all when using an “offline” draft.
-There is a messageboard thread (“Report Draft Pick Trade”, linked to from the league homepage) where the draft pick trade should be reported.
-The commissioner will transfer these to the “Future Rookie Draft Pick Trades” spreadsheet on Google Docs (http://bit.do/UKDynastyLeagueFutureRookieDraftPickTrades), and apply the trades to the rookie draft order prior to the commencement of the relevant year’s draft.
+E.g. During the 2019 season, you can trade 2020 and 2021 rookie draft picks.

+Pick trading history prior to the 2019 permanent move from ESPN to MyFantasyLeague is on the “Future Rookie Draft Pick Trades” spreadsheet on Google Docs (http://bit.do/UKDynastyLeagueFutureRookieDraftPickTrades).

 The dutiful commissioner will have the final decision on whether a trade involving future picks is truly damaging to the future of the league, but this power will only be used in extreme circumstances, when there are clear signs that an owner is underselling picks (or players) with malicious intent.
 It's unlikely that any trade will ever be rejected for this reason.
-To be clear, trading of picks because you're in win-now mode doesn't count as malicious.
+To be clear, trading of picks because you're in 'win-now mode' doesn't count as malicious; this commissioner ability is reserved for flagrant abuse of the league.

-Each pick trade should be posted to the thread as follows:

-Team A give up Year 2017 1st round pick to Team B
-Team B give up Year 2017 2nd round pick to Team A

-Only one of the teams involved in the trade needs to post details of the trade.
-The commissioner will email the other party to confirm the trade.
-Once the other party confirms the trade or 7 days have passed, whichever is sooner, the trade will be deemed complete.

 Trades cannot be vetoed unless the trade is an obvious attempt at collusion.
 Only the commissioner can veto a trade.
 Trades are not to be vetoed because other owners deem them unfair on one of the parties.

-Temporary trades or “loan trades” are prohibited.
+Temporary trades (also known as 'loan trades' or 'roster sharing') are prohibited.
 Examples of a temporary trade include:

 - swapping players with another franchise for one week to circumvent a bye week
 - trading a player to another franchise for three weeks to help with an injury-hit roster in return for a draft pick